greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 Expressions, body language and sounds cut across language barriers and species barriers to enable communication and coexistence.

 A dataset for matching expressions, body language and tone of voice, might also serve as a basis for generative models to generate appropriate expressions, body language and tones of voice.
 This will be an enormously useful capability to help machines communicate and to help humans understand.

+EmpathyNet does not seek to solve EthicsNet's vision of creating a dataset to teach AI ethical behavior.
+Rather, EmpathyNet seeks to be a small step towards fulfilling that vision, by proposing a dataset and a set of tasks that give a specific, tractable and measureable challenge.